ahgencer/podmod/README.md

 > **Note:** The module must have already been built manually on the system using `podmod build`.
 Otherwise, the unit
 > will fail.

+## Contributing

+Found a bug or a missing feature?
+You can report it at the [issue tracker](https://github.com/ahgencer/podmod/issues).

+Please keep in mind that *podmod* is still in the early alpha stages, and large changes are often made without warning.
+It is not meant for public use yet.
+The source code is made available mostly only as a preview.

 ## License